libretro/libretro-mpv/README.md

 ## Compiling

-Retroarch must be compiled with `--disable-ffmpeg` to stop the integreated movieplayer from playing the input file.
+Retroarch must be compiled with `--disable-ffmpeg` to stop the integrated movieplayer from playing the input file.

 FFmpeg (preferably master branch) must be compiled with `--enable-shared`.